-Wyoming's long-term economic trajectory since the 1800s is intimately tied to its limited population agglomeration and consequent durable specialization in natural resource industries.
-Wyoming's population has lagged behind neighboring states over virtually its entire history, which arguably results from the comparatively limited agricultural potential and broader livability of its land.
-An index of land quality - in terms of its ability to support human population - by Henderson et al. (2022) indicates that Wyoming's counties have some of the lowest potential for dense human population in the United States.
-Moreover, the vast majority of U.S. counties with similar levels of land quality are home to at most a few tens of people per square mile.
-The foundations of Wyoming's low population base today were established early in its history and the co-evolution of low population with low economic diversification can be traced thereafter.
+Wyoming's long-term economic trajectory - based on data going back to 1870 - is intimately tied to its limited population agglomeration and specialization in natural resource industries.
+Wyoming's population has lagged behind neighboring states over virtually its entire history, which largely results from the comparatively limited agricultural potential and broader livability of its land.
+An index of land quality in terms of its ability to support human population - by Henderson et al. (2022) - indicates that Wyoming's counties have some of the lowest potential for dense human population in the United States.
+Despite its early advantage in transcontinental rail, Wyoming also missed an early influx of population growth that affected other parts of the West due to the nature of its resource base.
+Over time, Wyoming's mining resources gained value, but population growth was always very limited.
+At points in time where resources gained value due to high national or global prices, the state's fiscal system gained increasing reliance on taxing resource extraction rather than other sources of income or wealth.

 Wyoming's small population agglomerations predispose the state to not just remain small in population terms, but to engage in a limited set of economic activities.
-Evidence from the contemporary economic geography of the U.S. indicates that the vast majority of tradable economic activities tend to be larger in central locations close to lots of human population, whereas only a few dozen industries - concentrated strongly in natural resources, agriculture, and tourism - tend to be larger in remote places.
+Evidence from the contemporary economic geography of the U.S. indicates that the vast majority of tradable economic activities tend to be larger in central locations close to lots of human population, whereas only a small minority of industries - concentrated strongly in natural resources, agriculture, and tourism - tend to be larger in remote places.
 These remote places tend to have lesser access to the wide variety of skills and knowhow needed to support economic diversification while also being further away from markets.
+Wyoming faces a striking disadvantage in the modern economy, where a diverse set of high-income jobs cluster in large labor markets, due to its small and dispersed population centers.
+This report outlines the co-evolution of Wyoming's low population with its low economic diversification.
+This co-evolution has not undermined Wyoming's ability to support a high quality of life but does make this standard of living vulnerable under changing national and global economic conditions.